-I am a frequent traveler and am looking at GPS time controlled watches.
-Most of the time my phone changes to the local time automatically as soon as I receive a carrier’s signal in the country of my destination.
+I am a frequent traveler and am looking at GPS time-controlled watches.
+Most of the time, my phone changes to the local time automatically as soon as I receive a carrier’s signal in my destination country.
 It would be nice if I could have a watch which does the same.
-Therefore I’m looking at Seiko Astron and Citizen Satelite Wave models, which obviously get the time from GPS satellites.
+Therefore I’m looking at Seiko Astron and Citizen Satelite Wave models, which get the time from GPS satellites.

-However, do these models change the time automatically when I step out off the plane in a different time zone?
+However, do these models automatically change the time when I step off the plane in a different time zone?
 Or do they require manual operation to do so?

 The answer is ‘no’.

-A slight manual intervention, however, is the only thing which has to be done to receive the absolute precise time.
-Mentioned GPS controlled watches then ‘know’ their position on earth and are able to determine the right time zone at that location.
+However, a slight manual intervention is the only thing that must be done to receive the absolute precise time.
+Mentioned GPS-controlled watches then ‘know’ their position on earth and are able to determine the right time zone at that location.